NCAR/DART/index.rst

 non-Gaussian prior distributions can also see large improvements.
 Examples can include atmospheric quantities like moisture and cloud amount in the presence of convection, and many land surface variables.

-Instructions to use these tools can be found on this page:
-:ref:`QCF`

-Examples for using these tools with the lorenz_96_tracer_advection model can be found here:
-:ref:`quantile tracer`
+For instructions on how to use these tools, see :ref:`QCF`

+For step-by-step examples of the QCEFF tools, you can work through :ref:`quantile tracer`

 Organization of the documentation
 ---------------------------------